-If you're diabetic, there's one simple change you can make to your routine to improve your blood sugar control: Eat more cinnamon.
+If you’re diabetic, there’s one simple (and delicious) change you can make to your routine that could improve your blood sugar control: Eat more cinnamon.

 World’s oldest spice has many health benefits

 Cinnamon is one of the oldest spices known to man and has been used medicinally for thousands of years.

 Cinnamon contains powerful polyphenols, which have been shown to: